 - 1. Use the Traffic Generator to send two groups of FLPs.
 The first group consists of (n) FLPs with the Acknowledge bit not set.
-The second group consists of (m) FLPs that are one bit different from the first group, but all FLPs in this group have the Acknowledge bit set.
-Where (n) is the value found in test #28.2.1 to cause the DUT to enter the ACKNOWLEDGE DETECT state.
-And where (m) is the value found in Test #28.2.2: Acknowledge Match. - 2.
+The second group consists of (m) FLPs that are one bit different from the first group, but all FLPs in this group have the Acknowledge bit set. (n) is the value found in test #28.2.1 to cause the DUT to enter the ACKNOWLEDGE DETECT state, and (m) is the value found in test #28.2.2. - 2.
 Monitor the transmit line coming from the DUT. - 3.
 Repeat steps 1-2 toggling all bits of the FLPs, except the ACK bit.